adsabs/WIESP/2023/shared_task_1.md

 ### Instructions for Participants
 Participants should create accounts on [Huggingface](https://huggingface.co/) to access the data.
 Instructions on how to format your predictions and compute your scores on the training set will be available in the Huggingface repository.

-Participants should also create accounts on [Codalab](https://codalab.lisn.upsaclay.fr/), register for the competition (link coming soon) and follow the instructions on how to submit their predictions for scoring.
+Participants should also create accounts on [Codalab](https://codalab.lisn.upsaclay.fr/), register for the competition here [https://codalab.lisn.upsaclay.fr/competitions/15292](https://codalab.lisn.upsaclay.fr/competitions/15292), and follow the instructions on how to submit their predictions for scoring.

 Participants should format their submissions the challenge in the same format as the training dataset.
 I.E. each submission should be in JSON Lines format (each line is a json dictionary), with each entry consisting of a dictionary with the following keys: `["Identifier", "Paragraph", "Citation Text", "Citation Start End", "Functions Text", "Functions Label", "Functions Start End"]` (note: for the first three of those keys, the values are provided by the validation/test set, while the last five are the participants' work).
+Submit your predictions as a .zip file.

 ### Registration